ucan-wg/spec/README.md

 # 3. JWT Structure

 UCANs MUST be formatted as JWTs, with additional required and optional keys.
-The overall container of a header, claims, and siganture remain.
-Please refer to RFC 7519 for more omn this format
+The overall container of a header, claims, and signature remain.
+Please refer to RFC 7519 for more on this format.

 ## 3.1 Header